Soil vs. Dirt: Understanding the Difference and How to Make Your Own Soil

 • Structure: Healthy soil has texture (sand, silt, clay), structure (the arrangement of soil particles), and living components (bacteria, fungi, earthworms).

-• Ecosystem: Soil is alive—it sustains billions of organisms that help break down organic matter and cycle nutrients.
+• Ecosystem: Soil is alive.
+It sustains billions of organisms that help break down organic matter and cycle nutrients.

 Dirt: Dirt is displaced soil.
 It lacks structure and life.